RJHudspith/GLU/README.md

 GLU
 ===

-Gauge Link Utility (GLU) is a free, thread-parallel, number of dimensions (ND) and number of colors (NC) lattice field theory library for various gluonic observables.
+Gauge Link Utility (GLU) is a free, thread-parallel, number of dimensions (ND) and number of colors (NC) generic, lattice field theory library for various gluonic observables.
 It is written in the c programming language.

 The library can be used for: